 Some mountain bike helmets feel downright steamy when your head gets warm, but the Bell 4Forty MIPS Bike Helmet keeps discomfort at bay with several thoughtful features.
-Whether you’re grinding it out on some seriously technical trails or exploring new terrain at your local park, innovative Sweat Guide material draws moisture away from your brows and eyewear.
+Whether you’re grinding it out on some seriously technical trails on your e-MTB or exploring new terrain at your local park, innovative Sweat Guide material draws moisture away from your brows and eyewear.
 You’ll also find 15 vents for optimal airflow.

 Safety is just as important as comfort, and Bell has you covered with a full hard shell and extended rear coverage.
 Integrated MIPS protection adds an extra element of protection on impact.
 A minimalist and lightweight Float Fit adjustment system ensures a proper fit and allows you to make adjustments on the fly.

 You can ride in style with your favorite goggles or glasses — this mountain bike helmet accommodates both.
 The visor is also adjustable for your safety and comfort.

 7. Giro Syntax MIPS Adult Road Cycling HelmetPros:

 - Easily adjustable Roc Loc 5 Air MIPS system